Rickaym/FreeBooksAPI/contributions.md

 Great to see you here cadet, ATTENTION!

-To understand the server infastructure and scrapers you will have to understand the intitutions behind the components that ensures that FreeBooksAPI works like a well oiled machine.
+To understand the server infastructure and scrapers you will have to understand the intuitions behind the components that ensures that FreeBooksAPI works like a well oiled machine.

 ## Index